Home / Blog / Tabs Disappeared

 Memory Saver does not delete desktop tabs

-Chrome's desktop Memory Saver deactivates inactive tabs and reloads them when you open them again.
-If a desktop tab seems missing, look for a hidden window, collapsed group, or crowded tab strip before blaming Memory Saver.
+Chrome's desktop Memory Saver frees memory from inactive tabs and reloads those tabs when needed.
+It does not delete desktop tabs.
+If a desktop tab seems missing, check for a hidden window, collapsed group, Tab Search result, or crowded tab strip before blaming Memory Saver.

-If your main problem is that Chrome becomes unstable because you keep hundreds of tabs open, read why too many tabs slow Chrome down and how to reduce the load without losing your work.
+If Chrome becomes unstable because you keep hundreds of tabs open, read why too many tabs slow Chrome down.
+If tabs keep piling up because closing them feels risky, read how to stop tab hoarding without losing your place.

 How to prevent this next time

-Once you recover the important pages, set up a small safety net for next time.
+Once you recover the important pages, set up a small safety net.

 Step 1: Enable "Continue where you left off"